DUNE-DAQ/docs/docs/packages/logging/README.md

 The above referenced conventions and best practices does not cover the use of the TRACE macros.

-The TLOG() macro should used in cases similar to ers::info with the following 2 distinctions: 1) unstructed (non-ers::Issue) messages can be used and 2) logging will remain local, i.e. stdout only and not to a central/network logging facility.
+The TLOG() macro should be used in cases similar to ers::info with the following 2 distinctions: 1) unstructed (non-ers::Issue) messages can be used and 2) logging will remain local, i.e. stdout only and not to a central/network logging facility.

 The TLOG_DEBUG(lvl) is to be used for messages which will be selectively enabled or disabled for debugging purposes.
 The lvl can be an arbitrary integer between 0 and 55.